Nioh 3: How to Build Righteous Lightning Samurai Sword

 Screenshot from Nioh 3

-Accessories follow the same split.
-Safer variants favor Ki recovery, life recovery, resistances, and elixir utility.
-Faster variants care more about raw combat value.
-Either way, Ki-related affixes are never wasted on this build.
-They are part of what lets the sword pressure continue instead of stalling out after one art.
+Accessories favor Ki recovery, life recovery, and resistances.
+Ki affixes are never wasted on this build — they are what let your sword pressure continue instead of dying after a single art.

 🎮